 While injection molding demands a higher front-end cost, it offers a significantly lower unit price.
 For high-volume production runs, you will simply not see the ROI with another process that you will with a steel mold.
 When it comes to producing higher volumes of plastic parts, injection molding is the perfect solution.

 Commonly, businesses use urethane casting to develop early prototypes before creating their end-use injection molded parts.
 While this is recommended, bear in mind the specific needs of your individual prototype/project.
-Even if all the signs point to vacuum casting, for applications where particular material properties are critical to the performance of your part, you’ll need to pick the appropriate plastic for your needs.
+Even if all the signs point to vacuum casting, for projects where you need parts in the production intent material, you’ll need to pick the appropriate plastic for your needs.

 |Vacuum Casting Materials||Injection Molding Materials|